nclarius/pyPL/README.md

-A naive model checker and -generator for classical non-modal and propositional and first-order logic and intuitionistic non-modal propositional and first-order logic.
+A naive model checker and -generator for classical non-modal and modal propositional and first-order logic and intuitionistic non-modal propositional and first-order logic.
 This tool can compute the denotation (truth value) of a given logical expression in a given structure, and an analytic tableau with (counter) models for a given inference (the latter is currently under construction).
 © Natalie Clarius <natalie.clarius@student.uni-tuebingen.de>